spbnick/thermal-spectrum/README.md

 Thermal Spectrum
 ================
-Thermal Spectrum is a thermal printer module interface for ZX Spectrum computer, using the ZX Printer interface.
+Thermal Spectrum is a ZX Printer interface to a thermal printer module, for ZX Spectrum computer.

 [![Development setup][development_setup_thumb]][development_setup]